 Herbal infusions have been used for thousands of years.
-Many of us create them regularly when we brew tea, which is simply an infusion of tea leaves.
-However, while there's a lot to love about this classic teatime preparation, it's just one of the countless options you can experiment with when crafting your own infusion.
+Many of us create them regularly when we brew tea (which is simply an infusion of tea leaves).
+However, while there's a lot to love about this classic teatime preparation, it's just one of the countless options you can experiment with when crafting your own sippable herbal preparations.

 Not sure where to start?
-Consider your goals and intent for using herbal infusions or decoctions.
+When deciding whether to prepare an herbal infusion or a decoction, consider what nutritional goals you hope to achieve.
 Are you looking to support a healthy body and mind?
 Or maybe you just want a deliciously nourishing beverage that is different from your everyday drink!
-Your goal will determine not just what herbs you use, but also the method you use to create the best infusion.
+The answer will determine not just what herbs you use, but also the method you use to make the most of them.

 Hot Herbal Infusions